ComDePri/IncreasedDynamicRange/README.md

 # IncreasedDynamicRange
-Code for Increased dynamic range as a driver of ASD behavioral differences
+Code for Increased dynamic range as a driver of ASD behavioral differences manuscript